 People with diplegia may have some clumsiness with their hand movements.

 • Quadriplegia – both arms and legs are affected.
 The muscles of the trunk, face and mouth can also be affected.

 The challenges associated with cerebral palsy will vary depending on how the person is affected.
 There are many parts of the body that can be impacted and a person can have a combination of a number symptoms.
 It should be noted that many people with cerebral palsy can and do in fact live independent lives with careful management.

 Mobility is invariably affected for people with cerebral palsy and there are a number of associated challenges that may be present.
 The main ones are listed below.

 How CP is Measured

-The Gross Motor Function Classification System (GMFCS) is used to categorise the severity of CP on a person.
+Gross Motor Function Classification System (GMFCS) – used to categorise the severity of CP on a person.
 This type of assessment looks at a number of different ways of moving including the way the person sits and walks.

-The other system used is the Manual Ability Classification System (MACS) which looks at a child’s ability to handle objects in everyday life.
+Manual Ability Classification System (MACS) – used to measure a child’s ability to handle objects in everyday life.